 The next place where vision processing breaks down is trying to orient the clothing properly before putting it on.
 People with visual processing issues may struggle with discerning the front of a shirt from the back or the left pant leg from the right.

-Here are some suggestions for overcoming visual challenges when getting dressed with LBD:
+Suggestions for overcoming visual challenges when getting dressed:

 - Attach a safety pin to the top back of shirts where the tag is located and at the bottom of one sleeve.
 This makes it easier to orient the shirt correctly before putting it on.